chrishare/dp-gitops/README.md

 A build is a datapower deployment, containing:
 ```
-/repository - The input YAMLs the specify the MPGW, cert, WSP, and so on configuration.
+/repository - The input YAMLs thT specify config for the MPGW, cert, WSP (etc) objects.
 Generally, one file per datapower object.
+This configuration is environment-agnostic.
+  /HTTPSourceProtocolHandler - Config files for HTTPSourceProtocolHandler objects
+  /MultiProtocolGateway - Config files for MPGW objects
+  etc
 /environment/X - The environment-specific values to use when building the datapower objects.
 For instance, a development server might have a lower rate-limit (SLM) than a production server.
 X would be development, production and so on - whatever name the user chooses.
+  /development/public_env.yml - The environmental values for environment "development" in key-value format (yml) that are not secret/sensitive.
+Must exist and me a valid yml document.
+  /development/private_env.gpg - The environmental values for environment "development" in key-value format (yml) that ARE secret/sensitive.
+Encrypted using gpg.
+Optional.
+/filesystem - Filesystem content - e.g. local:/ files for WSDLs, schemas, transforms and so on.
+Can use the same {{ }} templating that the repository configuration files use.
 /output/X - Where the generated auto-startup.cfg is written, if applicable.
+This is written by this process - no ceed for the user to create it or curate it.
 ```

 How to generate a build?